-Looking back at Sony’s handheld past, one would think they’re ready to turn a new page, discover something fresh or, more or less, focus their efforts on what sells, the Playstation home console.
-The Playstation Portable System (PSP) did remarkably well given its long lifespan and broad number of game titles but future endeavors into the handheld world proved to be in decline.
+Looking back at Sony’s handheld past, one would think they’re ready to turn a new page and discover something fresh.
+The PlayStation Portable System (PSP) did remarkably well with its long lifespan and a broad number of game titles but future endeavours into the handheld world proved to be in decline.
 With important added features like a second analog stick, touchscreen and a rear touch pad, the Playstation Vita (released in 2012) has undersold just about every other handheld console to date.
 Meanwhile Nintendo not only has a solid fanbase for their handheld DS family, but successfully released a half home console, half mobile console, and less than two months later announced a new handheld, the 2DS XL for this summer.
 Either Nintendo has terrible product management or they are confident they’re delivering exactly what their dedicated fan base wants, needs and craves at affordable costs.
 My money’s on the latter…

 With all this talk about Sony and Nintendo duking it out in the tricky territory that is the handheld market, Microsoft sits in the corner choosing not to participate.
 Making subtle hints at tossing the idea around, the gaming world has yet to see any mobile Microsoft consoles floating about.
 But, with the early success of the Switch and almost immediate drop of the 2DS XL releasing soon, Microsoft may try jumping on board the handheld market that Nintendo seems to have all figured out.
 Who knows, maybe a streaming device that works with the Scorpio console may be on the horizon, giving players even more reason to upgrade to the superior game system.